 REVIEW AND APPEAL OF CLAIM PROCEDURE

 A Claim is defined as any request for a Plan benefit, made by a claimant or a representative of a claimant, that complies with the Plan’s procedures for submission of claims.
-The initial determination as to your eligibility for benefits and the amount of your payments will be made by Employer Plan Services, Inc. Should any request for benefits be wholly or partially denied, Employer Plan Services, Inc., on behalf of the Plan Administrator, will provide you with notification which complies with the following rules:
+The initial determination as to your eligibility for benefits and the amount of your payments will be made by the administrator.
+Should any request for benefits be wholly or partially denied, the administrator, on behalf of the Plan Administrator, will provide you with notification which complies with the following rules:

 The Plan Administrator shall provide written or electronic notification of any adverse benefit determination.
 The notice will state, in a manner calculated to be understood by the claimant: